tsvensen/GruntStart/README.md

 * [Smush-It](https://npmjs.org/package/grunt-smushit) Grunt plugin for losslessly compressing PNGs and JPGs
 * HTML5 Boilerplate ([H5BP](http://html5boilerplate.com/)) base CSS with normalize and inspired HTML index page
 * <code>box-sizing: border-box;</code> for all elements
-* Ready to use starter Grunt configuration file
+* Ready to use starter Gruntfile config

 ## Quick Start
 1. Clone or [download](https://github.com/tsvensen/gruntstart/archive/master.zip) <strong>Grunt</strong>Start
+2. Run <code>npm install</code> from the command line at the project root to install grunt and grunt plugins
-2. Run <code>grunt watch</code> from the command line within the project directory
+3. Run <code>grunt watch</code> from the command line within the project directory
-3. Build your project
+4. Build your project
 5. Keep tabs on the watch task output as custom CSS and Javascript files are saved
 6. When going to production make sure to use the custom Modernizr build, only testing for exactly what you need.
 See /js/vendor/